CWops # 730 10-10# 37026 FISTS# 11062 QCWA# 34344

 Member of the Society of Midwest Contesters

 I am married to a wonderful woman (she puts up with my contesting and DX'ing).
-I am a father of four adult children and a proud grandpa of seven grand kids.
+I am a father of four adult children and a proud grandpa of six grand kids.

 My interests range from collecting 10-10 #'s to contesting.
 Though my scores are not very high, I really enjoy improving my operating skills.
 It is always a successful contest if I had fun and worked just one more person than the last time.
 If I pick up a couple new countries along the way, all the better.

 I can be found around 14.028 or 7.028 My interest in amateur radio spurred my interest in electronics.
 I currently teach electronics at Gateway Technical College, in Racine Wisconsin.
-My official title is Lead Electronics Instructor, but I am just a guy lucky enough to get paid to "play with the stuff I enjoy the most".
+My official title is Division Chair: Automation, Engineering, and Interior Design, but I am just a guy lucky enough to get paid to do what I enjoy the most - teach engineering.
 Please visit my web site listed above, to find out more about my other interests.

 I am also an active member of eQSL.cc (www.qslcard.com) and Log Book of the World (www.arrl.org/lotw/).
-I still send out QSL cards, but these are also fun ways to exchange cards.
+I still send out QSL cards, but these are also fun ways to exchange cards too.

 In addition to my amateur activities at home, I am also the club adviser for N9GTC, Gateway Technical College's Amateur Radio Club.